 The employee does not meet legitimate requirements for the job, such as performance or production standards, with or without a reasonable accommodation or

-Because of the employee’s disability, they poses a direct threat to health or safety in the workplace.
+Because of the employee’s disability, they pose a direct threat to health or safety in the workplace.

 (Source: U.S. Department of Labor, Office of Disability Employment Policy)